wolberlab/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
+   * - all_binding_modes_arranged.png
+     - Figure of the 2D depictions of the top 10 binding modes with the interacting protein partners.
+   * - Binding_mode_x.pdb
+     - PDB File of the representative frame of the binding mode.
+   * - Binding_mode_x.pml*
+     - PML File of the representative frame of the binding mode.
+   * - markov_chain_plot_1.png
+     - Markov Chain Figure displaying Binding modes with a minimum transition of 1% of the frames between the binding modes.
-   * - checkpoint.chk
+   * - markov_chain_plot_2.png
-     - Checkpoint saved every 10000 steps.
+     - Markov Chain Figure displaying Binding modes with a minimum transition of 2% of the frames between the binding modes.
-   * - 10x_checkpoint.chk
+   * - markov_chain_plot_5.png
-     - Checkpoint saved every 100000 steps.
+     - Markov Chain Figure displaying Binding modes with a minimum transition of 5% of the frames between the binding modes.
-   * - 100x_checkpoint.chk*
+   * - markov_chain_plot_10.png
-     - Checkpoint saved every 1000000 steps.

-MD Files
+     - Markov Chain Figure displaying Binding modes with a minimum transition of 10% of the frames between the binding modes.

+RMSD
 ------------------------------
-**MD Files**: A folder that contains the files that were generated during the MD Simulation.
-This folder contains 3 subfolders.
+**RMSD**: A folder that contains the files for the RMSD calculation during the simulation.
+The RMSD over time is default, while the RMSD between the frames is optional

-*Pre MD*: Folder that contains the files that were prepared by the script before the MD Simulation.

 .. list-table::
    :header-rows: 1